Probabilistic reconstruction of truncated particle trajectories on a closed surface: Introduction

-In this paper, we focus on the design and evaluation of a self-contained mathematical framework to tackle the reconstruction of particle tracks on cylindrical surfaces, given the observations inside a restricted window sampled on the surface.
-3D image acquisition is not always appropriate, especially if the objective is to capture fast and temporally short events as described in \citep{billaudeau2017contrasting}.
-The frame rate adapted to the scale of dynamics may be too high when compared to the period of time to acquire one 3D volume.
-In our study, the particles obey a stochastic Brownian motion with drift and may appear or disappear during the observation period.
-In our modeling framework, we do not consider split or merge events.
-The track reconstruction problem is defined as the maximization of the tracks likelihood given tracks segments reconstructed inside the region of observation.
-The optimization problem to be solved is formulated as a integer linear programming problem.
-We derive a data-driven algorithm with no hidden parameter to set by the user.
-We demonstrate the performance and robustness of our computational method on simulation data, by varying the ratio of observed to unobserved region, the speed and variance of particles as well as the birth and death rates.
+In this paper, we focus on the design and evaluation of a self-contained mathematical framework to tackle the reconstruction of particle trajectories on cylindrical surfaces, given the tracklets observed in a small window sampled on the surface.
+In our study, the particles are assumed to obey a stochastic Brownian motion with drift and may appear or disappear during the observation period.
+Split or merge events are not considered in the modeling framework.
+The trajectory reconstruction problem is defined as the maximization of the likelihood function given tracklets inside the ROO.
+The optimization problem to be solved is formulated as an integer linear programming problem.
+The final algorithm is a data-driven algorithm with no hidden parameter to be set by the user.
+We demonstrate the performance and robustness of our computational method on simulation data, by varying the ratio of observed to unobserved region, the drift and variance of particles, as well as the rates of birth and death of particles.

 The remainder of the paper is organized as follows.
-In Section 2, we present the problem more formally.
-In Section 3, we describe a probabilistic framework, including Poisson processes used to describe birth and death events, and Brownian motion with drift to represent particle motion.
-This mathematical framework allows us to derive a computational procedure aiming at connecting segments belonging to the same trajectory, and then recovering particles dynamics on the whole closed surface.
-Note that we ignore the curvature of the cylinder and suppose that the movements are observed on a 2D unwrapped surface.
-In Section 4, the performance of the segments connection algorithm is evaluated on simulated data.
-Finally we conclude and propose some future work.
+In Section 2, we present the problem formally and introduce notations.
+In Section 3, we describe the probabilistic framework, including Poisson processes used to describe birth and death events, and Brownian motion with drift to represent particle motion.
+We also describe the computational procedure aiming at connecting tracklets belonging to the same trajectory, and then recovering the dynamics of particles on the whole closed surface.
+Note that we suppose that the curvature of the cylinder is known and so that the movements are represented on a 2D unwrapped surface.
+In Section 4, the performance of our algorithm is evaluated on simulated data.
+Finally, we conclude and propose some future work.
+A summary of notations useful for the evaluation of the likelihood is given in Supplementary Materials (\ref{sm:notations}).